-President Trump kicked off his holiday weekend at Mar-a-Lago Friday night at a dinner where he told friends, “You all just got a lot richer,” referencing the sweeping tax overhaul he.
+President Trump kicked off his holiday weekend at Mar-a-Lago Friday night at a dinner where he told friends, “You all just got a lot richer,” referencing the sweeping tax overhaul he signed into law hours earlier.
 Mr. Trump directed those comments to friends dining nearby at the exclusive club — including to two friends at a table near the president’s who described the remark to CBS News —

 It’s interesting just how much Trump has abandoned all pretense of helping the common man and thrown caution to the wind.
 Maybe he thinks all the polls showing cratering approval ratings are lying.
 Maybe he really and truly believes in supply side economics and that people will grow to love the tax cuts for the rich.
 Maybe he thinks he can make all his 2016 voters forget about the open betrayals if he just doubles down on the racism.
 Those would all be gravely mistaken, but maybe he believes some combination of the above.
 Ominously, maybe he just doesn’t care.